sangeetsaurabh/tweet_phrase_kaggle_competition/README.md

 - bi-lstm model was run to predict the selected text - [biLSTM_pytorch_model.ipynb](https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/bilstm_pytorch/biLSTM_pytorch_model.ipynb)

 bi-lstm model performed better than baseline with Jaccard score of 0.61.
+But, it's still not close to the leaderboard scores.So, a sequence-to-sequence model with attention was tried.

+#### 6. Sequence-to-sequence model with attention

-But, it's still not close to the leaderboard scores.
-While building the bi-lstm model, I realized that question/answer models of transformers may be the best to predict selected text.
+The Sequence-to-sequence model produced results that were very close to the bi-lstm model.
+At this point, through my research and the guidance from Kaggle grandmasters, I realized that transformers might be the best approach to solve this problem.

+#### 7. "Attention is all you need" transformers